miklevin/mlseo/README.md

 # From Here

 By following the install and how-to-use instructions above, you will be invited to run_me(), thereby initiating the example given here.
-Do the trick to get the trick.
-This is top-down education. \*POOF\* here's a gift.
-Now look at how that works.

 # A Word About JupyterLab